shopsys/shopsys/docs/contributing/guidelines-for-phing-targets.md

 </target>
 ```

-This will allow the users to gradually get used to the new targets.
+This will allow the users to get used to the new targets gradually.

 ## Sorting